 Bogle Fellows design their own summer internship or project in collaboration with a host partner and support of Pace staff.
 Internships must be a minimum of eight weeks and take place in the contiguous United States.

-Up to 30 first year students will be granted awards of $4,500.
-Bogle Fellows will participate in the Pace Center Spring Leader Intensive, as well come together for two fellowship dinners in the spring semester.
+Up to 20 first year students will be granted awards of $4,500.
+In the spring, Bogle Fellows will participate in trainings and fellowship dinners to prepare them for their summer experiences.
 As a part of their fellowship, Bogle Fellows will develop relationships with faculty members, who may provide fellows with additional guidance and insight.

 Bogle Fellows can develop internships around any area of interest area within the realm of service are civic engagement oriented.
 Projects tend to fall into one of three categories:

 - A traditional internship designed by an internship partner.
 For example:

 - A position that an organization has posted a job description for

 - Research on campus with a faculty member

 - A project that a fellow has proposed and presented to an internship partner.
 For example: